googleinterns/kevin-grosman-2020/README.md

 ### stitch

-to stitch together several videos to compare them side-by-side, use the stitch command as follows:
+to stitch together several videos to compare them side-by-side, navigate to `/CUJExecutor` and use the stitch command as follows:

 ```bash
 ./stitch <video1> <video2> ... <videoN>